Samuel-Labagnere/mordor/readme.md

 - [x] Make the light intensity from the Eye slowly itensify
 - [x] Configure the CameraControls to avoid the user to clip through objects
 - [x] Hint the user on how to make the Eye appear
+- [ ] Make a first panel that introduces the project and asks to click to enter the website (since browsers may require user interaction prior to be able to play audios, thus preventing ambient sounds to play properly here)
 - [ ] Add a funny screamer of Scary Bilbo when trying to look the Eye too close